 I love working with all ages and am currently assisting Miss Hancock's in Beech Class and individual pupils from various classes.

 Outside of school enjoy spending time indoors and outdoors, cooking/baking, walking, running and cycling.

 I've been involved with Kemble Primary School in one form or another for a few years initially volunteering to listen to readers in Mrs Newton’s Oak class, then as a parent helper on school outings.
 I was then successful in my application to become a midday supervisor, I enjoyed my position so much but I felt as though I had more to offer and soon applied to become a class TA.
 My time in the first year was split between both Mrs Parmiter's Chestnut class and Miss Marlowe's Beech class.
 I felt very welcome in both classrooms and enjoyed my time working with the different age groups.
 For me there is no better satisfaction in the classroom than seeing the look of I get this I can do it on the faces of the children, knowing that I have played a part in that moment is fantastic.
-This year I've been working again with Beech class however this time beside Miss Hancox, and again I'm thoroughly enjoying my role.
+This year I've been working again with Beech class however this time beside Miss Hedley and working at Siddington, and again I'm thoroughly enjoying my roles.
 Outside of school I'm involved with South Cerney football club and manage the under 9's team.
 Football dominates the Peacock household on the weekends!

 I have been part of the school for nearly 16 years firstly as a parent and then as a teaching assistant.
 I have worked both with supporting individual children and as a classroom teaching assistant.
 I currently work full time with the Reception children.
 I love being able to support the children in their social and academic journeys.
 I enjoy all aspects of the job but particularly the creative aspects and thinking out different ways to inspire them.